 To our fellow community members,

 We are excited to re-open the mall and serve our community while keeping your health and safety our utmost priority.
-Now that we are open with limited hours of Monday – Saturday 10am to 7pm and and 12Noon to 5:30pm on Sundays (Memorial Day will be open from 10am to 5pm), we invite you to visit, shop and eat while practicing social distancing to keep yourself and others safe.
+Now that we are open with limited hours of Monday – Saturday 10am to 7pm and and 12Noon to 5:30pm on Sundays (4th of July will be open from 10am to 5pm), we invite you to visit, shop and eat while practicing social distancing to keep yourself and others safe.
 While the mall has officially re-opened, the retail stores will be opening in different phases as they sanitize, re-stock and call their employees back to work.
-Our Local Eats Food Court is OPEN for carryout or through a variety of delivery services.
-We can’t wait for the return of the Vietnam Cafe’s buffet or seeing you all socializing at the food court tables!
+Our Local Eats Food Court is OPEN for dine-in, carryout or through a variety of delivery services.

 The website will be updated daily under the “Shopping and Dining” tab so you will know who is open and who is not.
 We appreciate your patience in this unprecedented time.
 All of us have been affected by COVID-19 in one way or another and need to work together in hopes of slowing the community spread and keeping our retailers, office employees, vendors, and visitors healthy.